 - Similarities and differences in types of trades or businesses;

 - Interdependencies between or among the activities (for example, the extent to which the activities purchase or sell goods between or among themselves, involve products or services that are normally provided together, have the same customers, have the same employees, or are accounted for with a single set of books and records).

 The court in Stanley considered whether a real estate professional could group a non-real estate activity with a real estate activity when applying the passive activity loss rules.
 The court concluded that taxpayers can in fact group non-real estate and real estate activities for this purpose.
 It reached this conclusion by determining that the limitation on grouping non-real estate and real estate activities only applies to determining whether the taxpayer materially participated.

 The IRS’s Action on Decision takes issue with this.
-It reasoned that the limitation on grouping applies to more than just determining whether the material participation are satisfied, it applies to determining whether there is a passive loss by netting nonpassive and passive income and losses.
+It reasoned that the limitation on grouping applies to more than just determining whether the material participation is satisfied, it applies to determining whether there is a passive loss by netting nonpassive and passive income and losses.